 It is engaging and fun but can be frustrating.
 The judges constantly contradict themselves.
 So they may comment that one competitor is fulfilling the homeowners brief but not ‘doing their own thing' and give out when another doesn't fulfil the brief and does their own thing.
 They ask for creativity but when they get it they slam it.
 When a room looks beautiful and the homeowner loves it, it's considered boring.
 I think they may have forgotten that people actually have to live with the rooms when the crew has packed up and gone home!

-All that said, some of the rooms were truly fabulous, if a little out there.
+All that said, some of the rooms were truly fabulous if a little out there.
 With the addition of challenges and guest judges, including Kelly Hoppen, the show flows along at a nice steady pace.
 If you like home based shows with a competitive edge, then The Great Interior Design Challenge is for you.
-It's along the lines of Amazing Interiors so you should really enjoy it.
+It's along the lines of Amazing Interiors and Restaurants On The Edge so you should really enjoy it.